-The Scriptures repeatedly command heads of households to practice stewardship of monetary assets and prepare an inheritance for our children, such as, (Proverbs 20:21) “An inheritance gained hastily in the beginning will not be blessed in the end,” and, (Isaiah 38:1) “Thus says the LORD: Set your house in order, for your shall die …” and perhaps the most heavy-handed instruction of all, (I Timothy 5:8) “If anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever.”
+The Scriptures, undergirded by their principle of federal headship, repeatedly instruct heads of households to practice stewardship of monetary assets, preparing to bequeath it to our children, such as, (Proverbs 20:21) “An inheritance gained hastily in the beginning will not be blessed in the end,” and (Isaiah 38:1) “Thus says the LORD: Set your house in order, for your shall die …” and perhaps the most heavy-handed instruction of all, (I Timothy 5:8) “If anyone does not provide for his relatives, and especially for members of his household, he has denied the faith and is worse than an unbeliever.”

 As a student of Scripture, an adherent of the Reformed tradition, and also a life insurance agent, I’m profoundly interested in Covenant theology.
 I’ve been wanting to write this study for months, but I didn’t make the time for it.
 Part of the problem was just procrastination.